frapplecat/songbirb/README.md

 * I manually tested each link in different browsers and at different sizes.
 * I checked responsiveness using web dev tools in Chrome and Firefox.
 I manually resized each page to check flow and behaviour.
 I also viewed the site at various sizes: desktops to mobiles.
 * I also used https://responsivedesignchecker.com to check the website performance on a range of devices.
-* I used the W3C SPELL CHECKER to check website spelling.
+* I used the W3C Spell Checker to check website spelling.

 <br>
 <br>